fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 14: Explaining / Shaping Food

 ### Apr 18
+{% include alert.html class='warning' title='No Class!' text="
-NO CLASS!
-Happy post-Easter break!
+An unusual Monday off!
+Happy post-Easter break!!
+"%}

 ### Apr 20
 - Megan Poinski, [Technology is revolutionizing food, but how can it be explained to consumers?](https://www.fooddive.com/news/food-tech-explain-marketing/606401/).
 In class we'll discuss how questions about labeling reflect just about everything we've discussed this term.
 A good review as we start wrapping up!